top of page

 Where does Santa Claus Come From?

 The modern tradition of the big bearded man in the red suit has deep historical roots.
 Unfortunately, the modern version of Santa Claus is a far cry from the man he’s (loosely) based on.
-The modern version of Santa Claus is a mythical, god-like character more in line with Harry Potter and Marvel’s superheroes than anything else.
+Our modern version of Santa Claus is more of a mythical, god-like character more in line with Harry Potter or Marvel’s superheroes.

 Just think about some of the stories and “facts” surrounding the Claus: